bpst-apps/django-apps/README.md

 # Django Applications

 # Django Project
 Django is a free and open-source web framework written in Python.
 It is designed to help developers take applications from concept to completion as quickly as possible.
-Django follows the model-template-view architectural pattern.
+Django follows the model-template-view (MVT) architectural pattern.
+This means that it has three main components:
+1. **Models**: These are classes that define the structure of the data stored in your Django application.
+A model is a Python class that subclasses django.db.models.Model.
+It defines the fields of the object and the data type of each field.
+2. **Templates**: These are HTML files that define the structure of the user interface.
+They contain placeholders for dynamic content, which is filled in by the view.
+3. **Views**: These are Python functions that handle requests from the user and return a response.
+A view is a Python function that takes a request and returns a response.
+It queries the models for the data needed to render the template, and then passes the data to the template to generate the final HTML response.

+In Django, the request-response cycle works as follows:
+1. The user sends a request to the server.
+2. The Django web server receives the request and routes it to the appropriate view function.
+3. The view function queries the models for the necessary data and renders the template with the data.
+4. The rendered template is sent back to the user as a response.

 To get started with a Django project, you'll need to install Django and set up a new project.
 Here are the steps you can follow: